The Bforartists features at a glance.

 - Improved Layouts.

 - Left aligned checkboxes and text where possible.

 - Better readable standard theme.

-This all leads to a much intuitiver and easier to use interface.
+This all leads to a much more intuitive and easier to use interface.
 But the code is just half of the show.
 Another important bit are the non code things.

 - The target audience for Bforartists are hobbyists and indie developers.
 Blender tries to target professionals.
 That’s a completely different audience and approach.

 - We have a better manual.
-The Blender manual is in big parts unsearchable, has an odd structure, and still now relies heavily at the Blender keymap to name just a few flaws.
+The Blender manual is unsearchable in big parts, has an odd structure, and still relies heavily on the Blender keymap to name just a few flaws.
 This makes it nearly unusable for users.
 And that’s why we rewrite it, piece by piece.

 - Bforartists is not bound to the Blender bubble.
 It has its own independant eco system.